peroper/GlobalForester-API/README.md

 See <https://api.globalforester.com/swagger> for more detailed information about the API.

-The examples uses [version 2](https://api.globalforester.com/swagger/index.html?urls.primaryName=V2) of the API.
-Examples for version 1 can be found [here](https://github.com/peroper/GlobalForester-API/tree/1.0)
+The examples uses [version 3](https://api.globalforester.com/swagger/index.html?urls.primaryName=V3) of the API, which is the recommended version.

+Examples for [version 2](https://api.globalforester.com/swagger/index.html?urls.primaryName=V2) of the API can be found [here](https://github.com/peroper/GlobalForester-API/tree/2.0).
+Note that version 2 only supports fetching data.
+Version 1 of the API has ceased to be and is now history.

 ## Getting Started